gtri/lowendinsight/README.md

 the decision to use.
 LowEndInsight provides a simple mechanism for investigating and applying basic governance (based on a definition of the tolerance level, which you can easily override) and responds with a useful report for integrating into your existing DevSecOps automation.
 Or, you can easily use LowEndInsight as an ad-hoc reporting tool, running it manually as part of an [ADR](https://github.com/joelparkerhenderson/architecture_decision_record).

+## Key Metrics
+* **Functional Contributors** - we've found that most projects receive a majority of contributions from one or two contributors.
+This highlights a misconception about a project's number of contributors and some notion of health or maturity.
+We report both the total number of contributors, and our notion of "functional contributors" making it easy to identify the risk.

+* **Commit Currency** - we've found that many projects are active, while many are also dormant or stale.
+This isn't saying anthing of the quality of the project, but actually highlights potential supply-chain issues, e.g., is the project staying current with upstream dependencies updates

+* **SBOM presence** - we've found that adoption of a standard software-bill-of-materials (SBOM) manifest is lagging, especially in smaller projects.
+Again, the presence or lack thereof does not indicate quality or maturity, however, it does highlight the need to address provenence and risk management.

+* **Recent Commit Change** - we've found that project volatility could indicate project instability, but more likely highlights an active project - though it is very difficult to discern this based on amounts of change, and thus should require more due diligence applied when looking at the stability of a dependency.

 ```
 ✗ mix lei.analyze https://github.com/facebook/react | jq
 {